dongyangli-del/EEG_Image_decode/README.md

 # Visual Decoding and Reconstruction via EEG Embeddings with Guided Diffusion

+**Note: We have updated the original method, and the code will be sorted out and uploaded.**

 <img src="framework.png" alt="Framework" style="max-width: 90%; height: auto;"/>
 Framework of the proposed method.